The History of the Red Envelopes and How you can use them during the year of the Yin Wood Snake in 2025

 Giving red envelopes on Chinese New Year

 In recent years, some companies have introduced promotional red envelopes around Chinese New Year containing discount vouchers for their product.
-I’m unsure about this as it seems like a bit of a gimmick, although it is always great to see Western society introducing Eastern traditions.
+I’m unsure about this as it seems like a bit of a gimmick, although it is always great to see western society introducing eastern traditions.
 One very popular style of Ang Pow is the cartoon character “Hello Kitty”.

 Giving and receiving red envelopes (Ang Pow)